Orsso/orlando-toolkit/README.md

 ### Key Features

-- **DOCX to DITA conversion** - Processes text, formatting, images, tables, and lists
+- **DOCX to DITA conversion** – Processes text, formatting, images, tables, and lists
-- **Orlando compliance** - Follows Orlando-specific DITA conventions and DTD requirements
+- **Orlando compliance** – Follows Orlando-specific DITA conventions and DTD requirements
-- **Automatic image handling** - Extracts and processes embedded images with proper references
+- **Automatic image handling** – Extracts every embedded picture and normalises all formats to **PNG** for 100 % preview fidelity
+- **Depth-aware topic merging** – Collapse deep hierarchies with one click; deeper topics are merged into their parent so no information is lost (toggle-able in the *Structure* tab)
-- **Metadata configuration** - User-friendly interface for document properties and revision tracking
+- **Metadata configuration** – User-friendly interface for manual properties and revision tracking
-- **Package generation** - Creates complete ZIP archives ready for Orlando import
+- **Package generation** – Creates complete ZIP archives ready for Orlando import

+## Recent highlights

+* **Word-consistent heading detection** – Parser now respects Word's outline-level inheritance.
+* **Real-time depth merge** – Live preview shows exactly what the final ZIP will contain; enable/disable with a checkbox.
+* **PNG image normalisation** – WMF/EMF and other exotic formats are converted to PNG to ensure consistent rendering.
+* **One-click Python install in `build.bat`** – If Python 3.13 is missing, the build script installs it silently via `winget`.

 ---